-Precision, in contrast, shows the proportion of all significant MC voxels that lie within the CM network (Eq.
-(3)).
+Precision in contrast shows the proportion of all significant MC voxels that lie within the CM network (Equation (3)).

-$$Precision = \frac{CM \cap MC}{MC} \tag{3}$$
+$$Precision = \frac{CM \cap MC}{MC}$$ (3)

-2.2.1.2.
-Cluster-wise comparison.
+Cluster-wise comparison

 As a second measure of similarity, a comparison of clusters was chosen, providing a similarity measure that is relatively independent of the size of clusters and more based on the spatial location of results.
-Here, we assess how many clusters of one map overlap with clusters from the other map.
+Here we assess how many clusters of one map overlap with clusters from the other map.
 Clusters are counted as overlapping if at least one voxel of both maps is overlapping (Bossier et al., 2020).
-Clusterwise sensitivity was computed by first dividing the number of CM clusters overlapping with clusters from MC by the total number of CM clusters.
+Cluster-wise sensitivity was computed by first dividing the number of CM clusters overlapping with clusters from MC by the total number of CM clusters.
 Precision was assessed by first dividing the number of MC clusters overlapping with clusters from CM by the total number of MC clusters.

+Peak-wise comparison

-2.2.1.3.
-Peak-wise comparison.
-As the cluster-wise comparison does not take into account cases where the same anatomical region is revealed in both analyses without direct overlap, for example, in the case of relatively small clusters, similarity between meta-analytic maps was additionally assessed by assessing the location of local maxima.
+As the cluster-wise comparison does not take into account cases where the same anatomical region is revealed in both analyses without direct overlap, e.g. in the case of relatively small clusters, similarity between meta-analytic maps was additionally assessed by assessing the location of local maxima.
 This was done by extracting peaks from CM and MC using the FSL cluster command on the uncorrected thresholded z-score maps.
-We extracted all local maxima with a minimum distance of 8 mm (default distance in SPM12-Statistical Parametric Mapping software) and evaluated the proximity to the nearest peak in the opposite map.
+We extracted all local maxima with a minimum distance of 8 mm (default distance in SPM12 - Statistical Parametric Mapping software) and evaluated the proximity to the nearest peak in the opposite map.
 In particular, for each local maxima from CM we calculated the Euclidean distance to the next peak from MC.
 Likewise, for all local maxima from MC we determined the closest peak from CM.
 Median distances in each direction (CM to MC and MC to CM) were computed and reported in millimeters.